(800) 558-9887

 MIP Class Online

 An alcohol awareness program, which some may also call an "MIP class," is required for those placed on deferred disposition or convicted of Minor in Possession (MIP) in Texas.
-Recent modifications to the Alcoholic Beverage Code have clarified that the use of Texas Education Agency (TEA) / TDLR approved Drug and Alcohol Driving Awareness Programs (DADAP) are also acceptable for an MIP.
+Apart from an alcohol awareness program, many Texas courts will accept a completion certificate from a Drug and Alcohol Driving Awareness Program (DADAP) in order to satisfy the court's requirements.

 DADAP can be taken on the web for many different reasons.
 Here are just a few: